nerdslab-club/cl_data/documentation/input_parser.md

 N.B. no space in function please, other than between params.<br>
 N.B. no space in array/list please. <br>
 N.B. $$ -> IO Execute, ## -> IO Represent R Execute, @@ -> IOR Placeholder, && -> IOR Represent
+N.B. && -> IOR Represent is for model writing code for use.
+For other party to use them.